Do you find the post useful? Please share

 Load Mutual Funds vs. No-Load Mutual Funds

-Load mutual funds are purchased from a broker and have a sales charge or commission associated with them to pay the middleman for his work and expertise.
+Load mutual funds are purchased from a broker (what is a stockbroker?) and have a sales charge or commission associated with them to pay the middleman for his work and expertise.
 A-shares typically have a front-end sales charge (paid in full at the time of purchase), while B-shares typically have a back-end sales charge (paid when selling the shares within a specified number of years).

 No-load funds are purchased by the investor without the help of a middleman.
 Investors buy no-load funds at the NAV directly from a mutual fund company or through a mutual fund supermarket.